 As such, they tend to be able to run on battery power alone for longer periods than a PHEV and should be even cheaper to run.

 PHEVs are an excellent choice if you have a short commute and somewhere to charge the car – their 30-mile battery range means you should be able to get to and from work on battery power alone, slashing your running costs.

 That said, PHEVs aren’t great at faster speeds on the motorway because they soon run down their batteries.
 When that happens, a PHEV essentially becomes a normal car that’s lugging around a heavy battery.

 You’ll be better off with a diesel in this situation, but even a conventional petrol could be more economical than a PHEV on long cruises.

-You can charge your PHEV three ways – using a three-pin plug, a home-installed wall charger or using a public charger.
+You can charge your PHEV hybrid car three ways – using a three-pin plug, a home-installed wall charger or using a public charger.

-The three-pin plug might be the easiest system – your garage will likely already have a three-pin plug installed – but it will also be the slowest way to recharge your battery.
+The three-pin plug might be the easiest system to charge your hybrid car – your garage will likely already have a three-pin plug installed – but it will also be the slowest way to recharge your battery.
 You can expect it to take around seven hours to charge a PHEV battery from flat.

 A quicker home wall charger makes a lot more sense.
 The Office for Low Emission Vehicles (OLEV) will pay 75% (up to £350) towards the cost of having one fitted – they usually cost around £1000.
-They can charge your PHEV’s battery in five hours or less at a rate of up to 7kW an hour.
+They can charge your plug in hybrid car’s battery in five hours or less at a rate of up to 7kW an hour.

-Are hybrids and PHEVs free to drive in London?
+Are self charging hybrid cars and PHEVs free to drive in London?